shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 -   The vessel becomes outside your Tether Range or shifts to another plane.
 -   The vessel dies or ceases to exist.

 As an action, you may refresh a vessel’s spells, refreshing the share duration of all spells shared with them, if the vessel is within your Cast Range.
+Additionally, whenever you share a spell with a vessel, all spells already shared with that vessel are automatically refreshed.

 As an action, you may take back any number of spells from a vessel, if the vessel is within your Cast Range.